Extremal digraphs for open neighbourhood location-domination and identifying codes

 Conversely, if $D'$ is the disjoint union of directed cycles, then $\gamma_{OL}(D')=n$.
 By Lemma~\ref{lem-nonrededge}, $D$ and $D'$ have the same set of forced vertices, thus $\gamma_{OL}(D)=n$. \end{proof}

-\begin{definition} By Theorem~\ref{thmmain}, every vertex $v$ of a digraph $D$ of order $n$ with $\gamma_{OL}(D)=n$ has a unique outgoing and a unique incoming forcing arc (possibly they are the same if $v$ has a forcing loop).
-We will denote by $f^-(v)$ and $f^+(v)$ the unique in-neighbour and out-neighbour of $v$, respectively, given by these forcing arcs (if $v$ has a forcing loop, we have $f^+(v)=f^-(v)=v$). \end{definition}
+By Theorem~\ref{thmmain}, every vertex $v$ of a digraph $D$ of order $n$ with $\gamma_{OL}(D)=n$ has a unique outgoing and a unique incoming forcing arc (possibly they are the same if $v$ has a forcing loop).

+\begin{definition} For a vertex $v$ of an extremal digraph $D$, we denote by $f^-(v)$ and $f^+(v)$ the unique in-neighbour and out-neighbour of $v$, respectively, corresponding to the two unique incoming and outgoing forcing arcs incident with $v$ (if $v$ has a forcing loop, we have $f^+(v)=f^-(v)=v$). \end{definition}

-Theorem~\ref{thmmain} implies that in a digraph $D$ of order $n$ with $\gamma_{OL}(D)=n$, every vertex appears in a directed cycle, thus we get the following corollary.
+Theorem~\ref{thmmain} implies that in an extremal digraph $D$, every vertex appears in a directed cycle, thus we get the following corollary.

 \begin{corollary} Let $D$ be a digraph of order $n$ containing a source or a sink.
 Then, $\gamma_{OL}(D)\leq n-1$. \end{corollary}